I got a lot of emails asking about German Shepherd ears, more specifically a question about when their German Shepherd’s ears do stand up.

 Vitamin D is vital for the regulation of the calcium and phosphorus balance in your pup’s body.
 The lack of vitamin D can make your pup get bone disorders — rickets, heart disease — when they grow up, which ultimately affects the development of their ears as well.

 On the other side of the coin too much vitamin D can cause toxicity.
-So make sure you strike the right balance between too much and too little when giving vitamin D supplement to your puppy.
+So make sure you strike the right balance between too much and too little when giving vitamin D supplements to your puppy.

 If you’re hesitant in giving your pup commercially available vitamin supplements, you can alternatively substitute the commercial supplements with natural yogurt or cottage cheese.

-Tough yogurt may be a better choice among the two since yogurt contains probiotics that help pup’s digestive system stay healthy.
+Tough yogurt may be a better choice among the two since yogurt contains probiotics that help the pup’s digestive system stay healthy.

 If you pick yogurt to give to your pup, you should only give small amounts of plain yogurt at first, preferably one teaspoon, to avoid upsetting your pup’s stomach.